lutpan/Customer-Segmentation/README.md

 ![](https://github.com/lutpan/Customer-Segmentation/blob/main/image/df_statistical_value.png)

 - When i see the statistical table, there are negative values in Quantity and UnitPrice minimum value.
 So i assume that was canceled order or return items.
-- I drop the missing values
+- I drop all missing values in Description column and change missing values in CustomerID column as 'Anonymous'
 - Since then there is no total amount column, i added the 'spend' column which from UnitPrice*Quantity
 - Amount of customers from UK is so dominating, so i decide to separate those.